RXGottlieb/connect-4-self-play/README.md

 In order to turn the Connect 4 board into an input for the neural network, the board (normally size [6, 7]) is re-formatted into a one-hot tensor of size [6, 7, 2].
 The first two dimensions of the tensor correspond to the row and column, respectively, on the board, and the final dimension is either [1, 0] if the current player has a checker in that position, [0, 1] if the opposing player has a checker in that position, or [0, 0] if the position is empty.

 The output of the neural network must have constant dimensions, but the legal moves are dependent on the boardstate.
-To get around this problem, the output of the network is simply a vector of size [6*7], corresponding to each possible board position.
+To get around this problem, the output of the network is simply a vector of size [6x7], corresponding to each possible board position.
 For a given boardstate, outputs that correspond to illegal moves are masked (set to 0), and a softmax function is performed over the remaining legal moves.
 There is an additional scalar output which corresponds to the network's prediction of winning or losing given the board.

+### Storing Boardstates and Counting Rollouts

+[To be updated]

+### Testing Neural Network Progress

+[To be updated]